 Thanks to his outgoing personality, he will warm up to visitors quickly.
 He is also a sensitive soul that takes things to heart.
 This means no harsh training and no shouting.
 He is also sensitive to your emotions and will try and cheer you up when you are down.

 This pup is probably the biggest fan of cuddle time out of all dog breeds.
-He’ll climb up on your bed and nap with you until kingdom comes.
+He’ll climb up on your bed and nap with you until the kingdom comes.
 What do you think King size beds were designed for?
-Your giant canine to join you, of course!
+Your giant canine to join you.
 This breed is very affectionate, and as long as he can feel your warmth on him, he’ll be satisfied.

 He also needs constant companionship and hates to be alone.
 If you are out for long bouts of time, either working or exploring, this is definitely not the dog breed for you.
 When he is not cuddling or lying with you, he is looking for fun.
 He will play outside in the yard for hours if it means spending time with his family.
 And if you have a pool in your garden, this pup will get in.
 He loves to swim, and it’ll take more than a few sausages to bribe them out of the pool.